-A method of factoring the difference of any two square expressions is called as factoring the difference of squares.
+A method of factoring the difference of squares of two terms is called the factorization (or factorisation) by the difference of squares.

-Let’s learn how to factorise the difference of two squares.
+Let’s learn how to factorise an expression by the difference of squares from the below example.

-Now, express each term in square form and apply the difference of two squares formula.
+Write each term in square form to apply the difference of squares rule in factor form.

 Take $a = 4x$ and $b = 7y$.
 Now, express the difference of the squares in factor form.

 List of the math questions with solutions to learn how to factorize the difference of squares by using the difference of squares formula.

 A best free mathematics education website for students, teachers and researchers.